-- 3.1 To help fulfil Members' responsibility for effective corporate governance within the Council. - 3.2 To provide assurance to Members that governance issues identified as part of the compilation of the Annual Governance Statement are being addressed.
+- 3.1 To help fulfil Members' responsibility for effective corporate governance within the Council. - 3.2 To provide assurance to Members that the governance issue identified as part of the compilation of the Annual Governance Statement is being addressed.

 4 Policy Framework